spotinst/help/src/docs/ocean/features/cluster-orientation.md

 When Ocean launches instances, it searches all the markets defined in the Ocean cluster and looks for the lowest price for the spot type defined in the cluster.
 Ocean then launches instances only in the markets with the minimum price.
 If the required instance type or type with the cheapest price are not available, Ocean will fall back to on-demand.

-## Set up in Ocean API
+## Set up in Ocean API at Cluster-Level

 To define the cluster orientation at cluster-level, you can use the [Create Cluster](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSClusterCreate) or [Update Cluster](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSClusterUpdate) APIs.

 Look for the following attribute:

 ```
 cluster.strategy.clusterOrientation.availabilityVsCost